drgerg/Pi-based-weather-station/Station_Assembly_Docs/Pieces_and_Parts.md

 Getting the hardware part of this project together is not a trivial task.
 I am hoping after a year of use I will be able to say it was worth it.

+**Be sure to look at the Station_Parts_List.pdf** located in the Component_Docs folder.
+That's where I list the major parts that make up the weather station.

 I have collected a few assortments of carefully curated odd things, the majority of which were purchased on Amazon.
 That makes it pretty easy for me to share the list with you.

 * [EDGELEC 120pcs Breadboard Jumper Wires](https://www.amazon.com/gp/product/B07GD2BWPY/ref=ppx_yo_dt_b_asin_title_o05_s01?ie=UTF8&th=1) - These are made from copper wire, unlike some which are made from copper-coated aluminum.
 If you ever need to clip off one end and solder it onto something (like I do frequently), you will be glad you got all copper.